 This power required device does not support Standby mode operation.
-For energy savings, please remove the power cable to disconnect the device from the power circuit.
-Without removing the power cable, the device will still consume power from the power source.
-In view of Saving the Energy and reducing the unnecessary power consumption, it is strongly suggested to remove the power cable from the device if this device is not intended to be active.
+For energy saving, please remove the power cable to disconnect the device from the power circuit.
+In view of saving the energy and reducing the unnecessary power consumption, it is strongly suggested to remove the power connection for the device if this device is not intended to be active.